rustamtoshov23/3rd-year-project/README.md

 Here I will include mainly coding but also later everything else I used and need for my 3rd year project on segmenting tightly packed cells that share boundaries using machine learning

 ## Update 04/01/2026
-I am going to fork in the code for the metrics to determine how good segmentation algorithms are.
+I wanted to fork in the code for the metrics to determine how good segmentation algorithms are.
+Did not manage to fork it, so just downloaded the files and uploaded them into my repository.
 Need to shorten down the code to only what I need, will hopefully do it tomorrow.

 ## Update 05/01/2026
 - To run the metrics.py code, created a virtual environment, uploaded all the packages needed to run it successfully.